-While most users are familiar with the main DymaxIO™/Diskeeper®/V-locity®/SSDkeeper™ Dashboard view which focuses on the number of I/Os eliminated and Storage I/O Time Saved, the I/O Performance Dashboard tab takes a deeper look into the performance characteristics of I/O activity.
+While most users are familiar with the main DymaxIO®/Diskeeper®/V-locity®/SSDkeeper® Dashboard view which focuses on the number of I/Os eliminated and Storage I/O Time Saved, the I/O Performance Dashboard tab takes a deeper look into the performance characteristics of I/O activity.
 The data shown here is similar in nature to other Windows performance monitoring utilities and provides a wealth of data on I/O traffic streams.

+Open DymaxIO (purchase or free trial) and click on the I/O Performance tab.
 By default, the information displayed is from the time the product was installed.
 You can easily filter this down to a different time frame by clicking on the “Since Installation” picklist and choosing a different time frame such as Last 24 Hours, Last 7 Days, Last 30 Days, Last 60 Days, Last 90 Days, or Last 180 Days.
 The data displayed will automatically be updated to reflect the time frame selected.

 I/O Performance Metrics